Narilya Gulmongkolpech: Biography

 Narilya was born Natthida Trichaiya (ณัฐธิดา ตรีชัยยะ; nicknamed Benz) on March 26, 2000, she is the youngest daughter in the family with one older brother.
 She graduated with a bachelor's degree from communication arts at Rangsit University.

 In 2014, she made her acting debut in the television boy love series Love Sick.

 In 2021, she played Mink in the horror movie The Medium, directed by Banjong Pisanthanakun.
 It was selected as the Thai entry for the Best International Feature Film at the 94th Academy Awards.

 Later in 2022, she signed a contract with Channel 3.
 She debuted her first drama in Duangjai Dhevaprom and Suphapburut Juthathep.

 In 2024, she played lead role in Netflix series, Master of the House.

+Personal life

+In July 2025 came out as a lesbian.